|Oracle® Database Real Application Testing User's Guide

 SQL binds, which are bind values needed to execute a SQL statement and generate accurate execution statistics

 Parsing schema under which a SQL statement can be compiled

 Compilation environment, including initialization parameters under which a SQL statement is executed

 Number of times a SQL statement was executed

 Capturing a SQL workload has a negligible performance impact on your production system and should not affect throughput.
 A SQL workload that contains more SQL statements will better represent the state of the application or database.
 This will enable SQL Performance Analyzer to more accurately forecast the potential impact of system changes on the SQL workload.
 Therefore, you should capture as many SQL statements as possible.
 Ideally, you should capture all SQL statements that are either called by the application or are running on the database.

 You can store captured SQL statements in a SQL tuning set and use it as an input source for SQL Performance Analyzer.
 A SQL tuning set is a database object that includes one or more SQL statements, along with their execution statistics and execution context.
-SQL statements can be loaded into a SQL tuning set from different sources, including the cursor cache, Automatic Workload Repository (AWR), SQL trace files, and existing SQL tuning sets.
+SQL statements can be loaded into a SQL tuning set from different sources, including the cursor cache, Automatic Workload Repository (AWR), and existing SQL tuning sets.
 Capturing a SQL workload using a SQL tuning set enables you to:

 Store the SQL text and any necessary auxiliary information in a single, persistent database object

 Populate, update, delete, and select captured SQL statements in the SQL tuning set

 Load and merge content from various data sources, such as the Automatic Workload Repository (AWR) or the cursor cache